 - What parts of your body allow you eat and drink?

 - What parts of your body allow you to walk and run?

 - With what parts of your body do you smell and hear?

 Like a human, a plant has parts that have special functions so it can live, grow, and reproduce (make new plants like itself).

 Learn about those plant parts.
-Draw (or have your teacher or parent draw) a KWL chart like the one shown below; or, you can print the Graphic Organizer - KWL Chart from Downloadable Resources in the right-hand sidebar.
+Print the Graphic Organizer - KWL Chart from Downloadable Resources in the right-hand sidebar.

 - In the first column of the chart, draw or write down facts you know about plants.